taotao100/opensign-project/trunk/src/OSSClientTools/java/OSSJClient/readme.txt

 *                  OPEN SIGN SERVER Java Client - README                      *
 *******************************************************************************

-This file describes how the Java client interacts with the OpenSign server.
+This file describes the usage of the Java client application, which interacts with the OpenSign server.

 == Prerequisites ==